-- 1. The MEMS skill badge depicts the historic United States "Civil Defense" eagle of World War II rampant on a bound laurel wreath, the ancient symbol for victory. - 2.
+The MEMS skill badge depicts the historic United States "Civil Defense" eagle of World War II rampant on a bound laurel wreath, the ancient symbol for victory.

 The MEMS skill badge is authorized only in Basic, Senior, Master and LNO versions.
 The Senior MEMS skill badge has a five-pointed star added above the eagle.
-The Master MEMS skill badge has a five-pointed star in a circular laurel wreath added above the eagle. - 3.
+The Master MEMS skill badge has a five-pointed star in a circular laurel wreath added above the eagle.

 The Basic, Senior, Master and LNO MEMS skill badges are authorized in full and miniature silver high-gloss metal finish, full-size subdued black metal finish and as full-size subdued black or white on olive drab sew-on patches.
 MEMS skill badges are worn in accordance with U.S. Army, U.S. Navy, and U.S. Air Force uniform manuals.
-The MEMS badge is worn below military ribbons on the left side centered on the left pocket flap of the Class "A" dress uniform. - 4.
+The MEMS badge is worn below military ribbons on the left side centered on the left pocket flap of the Class "A" dress uniform.

 The MEMS flash has a light blue background with a gray border, denoting the colors of the State Guard Association of the United States.
-The MEMS badge is centered on the flash and is worn only on Class "A" dress uniforms on the left side of the uniform centered on the pocket. - 5.
+The MEMS badge is centered on the flash and is worn only on Class "A" dress uniforms on the left side of the uniform centered on the pocket.

 Official wear of all MEMS skill badges and patches is solely dependent on military or organizational authority and not SGAUS or the MEMS Academy.
-Consult your military authority on official wearing guidelines. - 6.
+Consult your military authority on official wearing guidelines.

 All SGAUS and/or MEMS Academy artwork and designs used as and in the various symbols, patches, badges, emblems, and insignias, altered or not, are proprietary to SGAUS and the MEMS Academy and may not be reproduced, used, manufactured or otherwise copied, duplicated, replicated or otherwise disseminated, distributed or circulated without the express authorization of the SGAUS Board of Directors and/or the MEMS Academy Executive Council.
 Violation of this policy is prosecutable by state and federal criminal and civil law.

-Student Code of Conduct

-- STUDENT CONDUCT: Every Student admitted to the MEMS certificate process is expected to treat Academy Staff, fellow Students, outside Instructors and others with proper respect, dignity and military courtesy.
-Violations of this rule may result in dismissal from the MEMS Academy. - 2.
-STUDENT ETHICS: Students will adhere to the highest standards of personal and military ethics while enrolled in the MEMS Academy.
-Cheating, falsification, dishonesty, or deception will result in immediate dismissal from the Academy.
-If it is learned that a Student received a MEMS certificate under deceitful or dishonest conditions, his/her certificate will be revoked by the Academy State Director, and notification will then be forwarded to the MEMS Academy Commandant.
-The ASD will then forward this information to the State's Defense Force Commanding Officer or the civilian members direct supervisor. - 3.
-STUDENT ISSUES: Students that encounter problems or concerns with their Academy studies or assigned courses are encouraged to resolve any issues informally with their Academy State Director.
-If this does not resolve the problem, the Student may write a formal request to the Commandant of the MEMS Academy regarding the disputed issue.
-The Academy Commandant's decision is final.